mayb333/user_request_clustering/README.md

 5. **Topic Representation**: Creates a topic representation using ClassTfidfTransformer.

 ## Dataset
-This dataset includes inquiries from 400 unique users to a chatbot
+This dataset includes inquiries from 400 unique sessions in a chatbot.